 Concerns about the coronavirus disease 2019 (COVID-19) outbreak continue to grip our nation.
-As organizations that support the power of parks and open spaces as essential resources for health and wellness, we understand that people may have questions and concerns about visiting their local parks, trails or open spaces at this time.
+As organizations that support the power of parks and open spaces as essential resources for health and wellness, we understand that people may have questions and concerns about visiting their local parks, trails, or open spaces at this time.

 The Centers for Disease Control and Prevention (CDC) has flagged mental health as a top concern associated with the COVID-19 outbreak.
 We recognize that social distancing may take a toll on our mental health, especially during high-stress and anxiety-producing global public health emergencies.
-We also know that parks provide a connection to the outdoors and green space as well as opportunities for physical activity which studies demonstrate reduces stress and improves mental health.
+We also know that parks provide a connection to the outdoors and green space as well as opportunities for physical activity which studies demonstrate reduces stress and improve mental health.

-We believe that many parks, trails and open spaces can continue to be used in a safe manner that allows people to enjoy the mental and physical health benefits these spaces provide.
-In all instances, we recommend people follow local, state and national ordinances and guidelines regarding the use of these spaces and recognize that these vary from community to community.
+We believe that many parks, trails, and open spaces can continue to be used in a safe manner that allows people to enjoy the mental and physical health benefits these spaces provide.
+In all instances, we recommend people follow local, state, and national ordinances and guidelines regarding the use of these spaces and recognize that these vary from community to community.

-In places where there are no restrictions on the use of local parks, trails and open spaces, we encourage all users to follow these recommendations:
+In places where there are no restrictions on the use of local parks, trails, and open spaces, we encourage all users to follow these recommendations:

 - Refrain from using parks or trails if they are exhibiting symptoms.

 - Follow CDCs guidance on personal hygiene prior to and during use of parks or trails.

 - Prepare for limited access to public restrooms or water fountains.